-Veterinary buildings at CSU are managed as part of the broader university facilities which includes extensive solar (16,762,014 kWH per year, updated 2023) and geothermal systems.
+Score explanation: Veterinary buildings at CSU are managed as part of the broader university facilities which includes extensive solar (16,762,014 kWH per year, updated 2023) and geothermal systems.
 The university has a goal of moving to 100% renewable electricity by 2030 and reaching carbon neutrality by 2040.
 As part of this goal, CSU seeks certification of new buildings, including the new veterinary health and education complex which will be LEED gold.

-4. Are sustainable building practices utilized for new and old buildings on the veterinary school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?
-3 Yes, sustainable building practices are utilized for new buildings on the veterinary school campus and the majority of old buildings have been retrofitted to be more sustainable.
-2 Sustainable building practices are utilized for new buildings on the veterinary school campus, but most old buildings have not been retrofitted .
-1 Sustainable building practices are inadequately or incompletely implemented for new buildings.
-0 Sustainability is not considered in the construction of new buildings.
+5.4.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) Sustainability is not considered in the construction of new buildings.
+(0 points) Score Assigned: